 80. Review payment options.

 Just because you put everything on Visa doesn’t mean the whole world does.
-In fact, there are plenty of places in the world where credit cards account for only a small fraction of all transactions (in Germany, for example, just 18% of payments were made via cards in 2013).
+In fact, there are plenty of places in the world where credit cards account for only a small fraction of all transactions (in Germany, for example, just 20% of payments were made via cards between 2015 and 2016).
 Make it easy for people to give you their money by offering several payment options so that customers can choose one they know and trust.
 Check out these tips on choosing the best payment gateway for your store.

 81. Include a gift receipt option.